tcallister/gwtc3-spin-studies/README.md

 # gwtc3-spin-studies

-Repository holding code and data release products behind PAPERNAME
+This repository holds code and data release products behing PAPERNAME.

+For documentation and instructions for reproducing our results, see **https://tcallister.github.io/gwtc3-spin-studies/**